lffspaniol/service-weaver-test/README.md

 # service-weaver-test
-This project is a project to test the google sercice weaver
+This project is a project to test the google service weaver